-- Withings Smart Body Analyzer – smart scale that tracks weight and body fat percentage, heart rate, and air quality (in your bathroom??).
-Data is uploaded wirelessly.
+- Nokia Body Cardio – smart scale that tracks weight and body fat percentage, heart rate, and pulse wave velocity (PWV), a measure of arterial stiffness.

 - Fitbit Aria Smart Scale – tracks weight, body fat, lean body mass, and can recognize up to 8 users.
 Wirelessly sends data to your Fitbit account.

 - Omron Body Composition Monitor Scale – not a “connected” scale, but great value for home use and seems to provide better body fat assessment than the other scales (since it also uses hand-held sensors to provide bioelectrical impedance analysis.
 Measures 7 different fitness indicators (body fat percentage, BMI, skeletal muscle, resting metabolism, visceral fat, body age, and weight), 90-day memory and up to 4 user profiles.

 - BodPod – An egg-shaped pod you sit inside that is considered the “gold standard” in body composition assessment.
 These units cost around $35k USD so often hard to locate a facility (outside of universities) that offers testing.

 - Withings Blood Pressure Monitor – provides quick blood pressure readings using a wireless cuff that connects to a smart phone.
 Data can be synced online.

 - Kinsa Smart Thermometer – connects to the headphone jack on your smart phone and records body temperature (oral, armpit, rectal, etc.) via their companion app, which integrates with Apple HealthKit.